-You can print to the inkjet film that you are going to need to make the screens.
-So to sum up, all you need is a computer, an inkjet printer, and vector software like CorelDraw or Adobe Illustrator.
+You can print the inkjet film that you are going to need to make the screens.
+So to sum up, all you need is a computer or laptop with good graphics, an inkjet printer, and vector software like CorelDraw or Adobe Illustrator.

 05. Pressure Washer:

 You are definitely going to need a pressure washer.
 In screen making and reclaiming, the pressure washer is critical.

 And you also need running tap water on a garden hose with little springs.
 This is what you are going to use for washing the stencils out and try not to spray water over the printed area on the t-shirt.

 The garden hose with the cold tap water you are going to wash the stencils out after you expose it on the exposure table.
 Try it: Pressure washer

 The pressure washer is actually used for stripping the screen of emulsion, de-hazing, mask wrapping, and all the screen-making process where the force of water is needed to help complete the job with the chemicals.